HerFri/rock-paper-scissors/README.md

 ![playerchoice](https://github.com/HerFri/rock-paper-scissors/blob/main/readmeimages/choiceicons.PNG?raw=true)

 ## 'Fight' Area
-When one of the three options is clicked, the players' choice is displayed on the left side of the 'fight' area and the computer picks a random choice that is displayed on the right side.
+When one of the three options is clicked, the player's choice is displayed on the left side of the 'fight' area and the computer picks a random choice that is displayed on the right side.
 Over the 'fight area' there are the short texts 'Player' and 'Computer', indicating whose choice is whose.
-In between the players' and computers' choice, there is a 'vs' icon in the middle, the short version of the latin word 'versus', which means 'against', to give the game a feel of a fight that the player has against the computer.
-In the screenshot below, the players' choice is rock, whereas the computer's choice is scissors.
+In between the player's and computer's choice, there is a 'vs' icon in the middle, the short version of the latin word 'versus', which means 'against', to give the game a feel of a fight that the player has against the computer.
+In the screenshot below, the player's choice is rock, whereas the computer's choice is scissors.

 ![fightarea](https://github.com/HerFri/rock-paper-scissors/blob/main/readmeimages/fightarea.PNG?raw=true)